dongfangzhao/datasys_iit/fusionFS/README.txt

 		only conduct read-only experiments with IOR.

 Update history:
-	08/03/2012: updated to latest ZHT package with Package interface (not tested) 07/31/2012: add C version Google Protocol Buffer (/src/gbuf) to update <k,v> pair to serialized string; syntactically tested, i.e. compiled and passed simple serialization; waiting for new ZHT interface
+	08/09/2012: update zht_operations with new serialized interfaces; passed testing scripts 08/03/2012: updated to latest ZHT package with Package interface (not tested) 07/31/2012: add C version Google Protocol Buffer (/src/gbuf) to update <k,v> pair to serialized string; syntactically tested, i.e. compiled and passed simple serialization; waiting for new ZHT interface
 	07/26/2012: add metadata benchmark; tested IOR on 10 nodes with two patterns: independent local IO and round-robin read-after-write